 This work was carried out for an Adobe Internal Hackathon, in a team of two.
 My role was to conceptualise the solution and provide all the necessary design deliverables essential for prototyping.

 The submission was adjudged as the winner of the hackathon.

 Context and Challenge

 April, 2015 was celebrated as "Be Green" Month in Adobe India.
 As an Adobe CSR initiative, a Green Hackathon was organised with a fairly open ended brief to "Create a mobile or web application based on the Green theme" with a submission deadline of 1 week.

 For submission, we conceptualised and developed a Real-time data tracking app of plants enabling users to follow, track and adopt nearby plants.
 The Intent was to create awareness among individuals about the “Being Green” by leveraging the concepts of Social Networks and gamification.

 We opted for a lean approach model wherein we emphasised quick conceptualisation, rapid design mocks, over the shoulder user feedback and prototyping.
 This created early alignment among the two of us and a strong sense of ownership across different disciplines.

 We did a quick research and found that over and under watering is one of the foremost reasons for killing houseplants and gardens.
-So we decided to design a solution catering to this painpoint.
+To learn more about behaviour patterns of people, we reached out to various people in our office and societies over coffee and conducted informal, 1:1 interviews.
+Our problem statement resonated with others swell and hence we decided to design a solution catering to this pain-point.

 We created sappy using Arduino which records moisture level of your plants and helps them communicate with people.
 It helps you to talk to your plant and remind you when its time to water your plants.